Code2Drift/Systematic_Review/README.md

 # Systematic_Review
-Repo for conductiong systematic review of literature assessing the efffectiveness of Automated Speed Enforcement in Lower and Middle Income countries
+Repo for conductiong systematic review of literature assessing the efffectiveness of Automated Speed Enforcement in Lower and Middle Income countries.
+First step in conducting a review is a screening process which includes searching databases with specific keywords.
+Then the search result will be assessed for their eligibility and relevance to the study objectives.
+This repo is created as reference for data cleaning, title assessment and abstract assessment process during screening.